Direct Answer:

 Price appreciation is strong.
 Average prices in Getsemaní (the city's trendiest neighborhood) appreciated 28% between 2022 and 2025, outpacing inflation.
 Old City prices are stable but supported by UNESCO World Heritage status and consistent tourism.
 Bocagrande offers the best risk-reward for foreign investors: lower entry prices, newer construction, and solid 7–9% rental yields.

 Political stability and foreign investor protections are robust.
-Colombia's government actively encourages real estate investment through tax incentives for new construction and foreign investor residency visas.
+Colombia real estate is actively encouraged by the government through tax incentives for new construction and foreign investor residency visas.
 Property rights are strictly enforced.
 Currency exposure (COP/USD) adds 3–5% annual appreciation for USD-based investors when the peso weakens.

 What Are the Five Factors Driving Cartagena's Real Estate Boom?